denis-berthier/Sudoku-classif/README.md

 ## 4. Post-tridagon T&E(2) collections
 The three puzzle collections dealt with in this folder consist of puzzles in T&E(2), with large BxB classifications, from the post-tridagon era. <br>
-(The Monhard-until-2023-08-15-TE2+3 collection also has T&E(3) puzzles, but they bring no new results with respect to the mith-158276-TE3 collection.)
+(The Monhard-until-2023-08-15-TE23 collection also has T&E(3) puzzles, but they bring no new results with respect to the mith-158276-TE3 collection.)

 ### 4.1.
 The Paquita-2023-sept-dec-TE2 folder
 In addition to the usual files, there are a "tridagon-list.clp" file and a "degen-cycl-trid-list.clp" file.
 Load them into SUdoRules to get access to global variables named ?\*tridagon-list\* and ?\*degenerate-cyclic-tridagon-list\*
 ### 4.2.
 The Monhard-until-2023-08-15-TE23 folder
-In addition to the usual files, there are two sub-folders,
+In addition to the usual files, there are two sub-folders, TE2 and TE3, for the puzzles in T&E(2) and T&E(3) respectively.
 ### 4.3.
 The Coloin-2024-09-03-B7B+ folder
 <br><br><br>